 With over 50 varieties of beer and a huge biergarten, patrons can enjoy both traditional German-style beers and local craft beers.
-For those not beholden to beer, there will be a wine garden and a Jägermeister tent in addition to non-alcoholic libations.
-Live music will featured on two different stages and the billowing calls of the Alphorns can be witnessed each day from atop Hidden Peak at 3:15 pm.
+For those not beholden to beer, visit the outdoor bar at The Forklift.
+Live music will featured on two different stages and the billowing calls of the Alphorns can be witnessed each day from atop Hidden Peak at 3 pm.

 A more scenic and diverting escape from the valley would be tough to find.
 Be sure to head up to Snowbird this summer or fall to enjoy Oktoberfest.
 Prost!

 Tips for Making the Most of Snowbird’s Oktoberfest

 Pro Tip: Subscribe to Snowbird’s email list for lodging and spa/activity specials to make a long weekend or staycation.
 This is a fantastic option since you can fully indulge in Oktoberfest without the added worry of finding a ride home or designating a sober driver.

 Buy a commemorative 1-liter Snowbird Oktoberfest Mug to knock a few bucks off your beer purchase.
 They are fun to collect each year!

 Drink plenty of water and pack the sunscreen!
 The elevation at Snowbird is such that dehydration is exacerbated (plus you’ll be drinking alcohol) and the sun’s UV rays are more intense.

 Leave the pooch at home.
 Though a festival is often a fun and exciting scene for the 4-legged members of your family, Snowbird lies within the Salt Lake Protected Watershed, and dogs are not permitted up Little Cottonwood Canyon.

 If you have traditional German garb or costumery, wear it!
 Many people dress up for the event and a good number of Snowbird’s employees will also be dressed to impress.